A running program focused on promoting resilience in youth.

 Dr. Aislin Mushquash, Ph.D., C.Psych

 Dr. Mushquash is a Registered Clinical Psychologist with Dilico Anishinabek Family Care.
 She provides assessment, treatment, and consultation support for Anishinabek children, youth, and adults.
-Dr. Mushquash is also an Assistant Professor in the Department of Psychology at Lakehead University where she conducts research related to stress and coping, and teaches related to child development and psychopathology, advanced intervention, and research methods.
+Dr. Mushquash is also an Associate Professor in the Department of Psychology at Lakehead University where she conducts research related to stress and coping, and teaches related to child development and psychopathology, advanced intervention, and research methods.

 Trent Lynds, Program Advisor & Facilitator